aditya1910/pg-fullstack-challenge-master/README.md

 2. Booking for a future date is working
 3. Delete booking working
 4. Booking can be made by an anonymous user
+5. UI is not the same as the screenshort but can implement the same look if givem some more time